abradshaw/getting-started-with-satellite-6-command-line/initial_configuration,_adding_red_repos/README.md

-# Initial Configuration, adding Red Repos
+# Initial Configuration, adding Red Hat Repos

 The follwoing sections will cover adding different repositories (or repos) to the Satellite server, starting with the official Red Hat repos